Advanced Physiotherapist (Burns/Plastics/Head and Neck Team)

 Experience

-* Significant postgraduate clinical experience in a relevant field.
+* Significant postgraduate clinical experience in relevant field.

-* Experience delivering clinical education and supervision to staff and students.
+* Experience in delivering clinical education and supervision to staff and students.

-* Experience working as part of a therapy and/or multidisciplinary team.
+* Experience of working as part of a therapy and/or multidisciplinary team.

 Knowledge

-* Highly specialised knowledge and experience of assessment, evaluation and treatment techniques in a specialist field relating to a client‑centred approach.
+* Highly specialised knowledge and experience of assessment, evaluation and treatment techniques in relevant specialist field relating to a client centred approach.

 Disclosure and Barring Service Check